martinez099/healthcheck/README.md

 ### Check Suites
 Checks are grouped into check suites, there are 3 check suites available:
-- Cluster: Checks cluster sizing and usage.
+- Cluster: Checks cluster status, sizing and usage.
-- Nodes: Checks nodes configuration and usage.
+- Nodes: Checks nodes setup, configuration and usage.
 - Databases: Checks databases sizing, and configuration and usage.

 ### Parameter Maps